NerdyLuffy/Tech-Challenge/README.md

 - As of now the API will always consider `MailGun` as primary provider, update the function to check with external services, config or Database to update the priority on the :airplane:.
 - Integration with the Splunk or log management tool :notebook_with_decorative_cover:.
 - User input validation :thinking:.
+- Integration with CI/CD pipeline.
+- Adding the Dokcer :whale:

 # How to add Additional Providers